Male Fertility Tests

 - Morphology – the shape of the sperm

-If the results of a semen analysis demonstrate that the sperm is not of good quality, there are additional non-routine blood tests that can be performed.
+If the results of a semen analysis demonstrate that the sperm is not of good quality, we may explore the following blood tests:

-If semen analysis results are abnormal, blood tests may be taken for levels of testosterone, FSH and LH.
+If the semen analysis test results are abnormal, blood tests may be taken for levels of testosterone, FSH and LH.
 A raised FSH level may be an indication of testicular failure.

-Blood karyotyping is a test which involves looking at the chromosomes of cells.
-It involves counting the number of chromosomes in a cell or looking for abnormalities in the structure of chromosomes.
+Blood karyotyping is a test which will explore the chromosomes in the cells.
+The test involves counting the number of chromosomes in a cell or looking for abnormalities in the structure of chromosomes.

 An abnormality of the Y chromosome may be the cause of oligospermia or azoospermia.
-This abnormality is passed from men to their sons, causing their sons to be infertile.
+This condition is passed from men to their sons, causing them to be infertile.